jfbarthelemy/TensND.jl/README.md

 ```

 **_NOTE:_**
-it is worth noting the unusual order of coordinates and vectors of the spherical basis which have been chosen here so that `θ=ϕ=0` correspond to the cartesian basis in the correct order.
+it is worth noting the unusual order of coordinates and vectors of the spherical basis which have been chosen here so that `θ = ϕ = 0` corresponds to the cartesian basis in the correct order.

 A tensor, parametrized by an order and a dimension, is in general defined by

-- an array or a set of condensed parameters (e.g. isotropic tensors)
+- an array or a set of condensed parameters (e.g. isotropic tensors),
-- a basis
+- a basis,
 - a set of variances (covariant `:cov` or contravariant `:cont`) useful if the basis is not orthonormal.

 In practice, the type of basis conditions the type of tensor (`TensCanonical`, `TensRotated`, `TensOrthogonal`, `Tens` or even `TensISO` in case of isotropic tensor).